john-science/john-science.github.io/_posts/2018-05-30-doctor-who-summer.md

 ### 5th Doctor - Peter Davison - He's so young!

-The Doctor is a cricket player and he has a lot of friends (and you'll hate one of them).
+The Doctor is a cricket player and has a lot of friends.
+(You'll hate one of them.)

 Date | Adventures | 1st Run | 2nd Run | 3rd Run
 :--- | :--- | :---: | :---: | :---: